Minnesota Rep. Melissa Hortman killed, state Sen. John Hoffman injured in targeted shootings. Here's what we know.

 Extensive manhunt for shooting suspect

-Authorities described the suspect as a White man with brown hair who is wearing a blue shirt, blue pants and a black tactical vest, CBS Minnesota reported.
+Authorities described the suspect in the shootings as a White man with brown hair who is wearing a blue shirt, blue pants and a black tactical vest, CBS Minnesota reported.
 The suspect is believed to be on foot, Bruley said.

+Investigators identified 57-year-old Vance Luther Boelter as a person of interest in the Minnesota shootings, law enforcement sources confirmed to CBS News.

+Sources said there was an extensive list of possible targets among writings found in his vehicle — more than 50 individuals, some of them officials beyond Minnesota, including abortion rights advocates and abortion facilities.

 Several people have been detained and questioned, Bruley said, and police have identified "people of interest," but a suspect is not in custody.